emberjs/guides/source/tutorial/model-hook.md

 Now, let's add a list of available rentals to the index template.
-We know that rentals will not be static: eventually, users will be able to add, update or delete them.
+We know that rentals will not be static, since eventually users will be able to add, update or delete them.
 For this reason, we will need a _rentals_ model to save information about the rentals.
 However, to keep things simple at first, our model is just going to be a hard-coded array of JavaScript objects.
-Later, we'll switch to using Ember Data, so that we can let users create and modify their own rentals.
+Later, we'll switch to using Ember Data, a library for robustly managing model data.

 Here's what our homepage will look like when we're done: